ikernunezca/CMS/README.md

 		14:'VCAN'

 	*IMPORTANT: ID 13 (i.e. 'USH2A') will retrieve no result as there is no information in the Gene Expression Atlas output for the gene neither in GTEx nor in Ilumina Body Map.

+## F) Fisher test of association between clinical tests and severity (@cirillodavide)
+	1. Run the script for fisher test:
+		~/CMS$ Rscript Scripts/Fisher_CMS.R
+	2. Output will be saved at /Plots folder: A barplot with the pvalues of the test.